 AFOL

 Adult Fan Of LEGO®.
 The standard acronym used by the community to describe themselves, used since the early days of online LEGO community began to form.
 This thread is purported to be its coining.
 (Thanks to DaveE for the great link.
 Plenty more on his amazing AFOL History Project.)TFOLs (Teen Fans of LEGO) are another distinct group of people who fall outside The LEGO Group's main focus since probably most kids stop playing with LEGO in their teens.
-Some people just say FOLs, to encompass both teens and adults, but I'm not in the habit, so TFOLs can certainly consider themselves included when I say AFOLs!

 Apollo Stud

 The Character and Creature Building System.
 A system for creating action figures which TLG formalised in 2011.
 The usual system for building with LEGO® elements involves studs and tubes, but at the heart of CCBS are the large Technic ball and C-cup connectors.
-One of its designers, Christoph Röttjer, explains it succinctly in his CCBS diagram and one of our regular contributors, Scott Barnick, goes into more detail about CCBS in this post about the return of Bionicle.Cheese
+One of its designers, Christoph Röttjer, explains it succinctly in his CCBS diagram and one of our regular contributors, Skye Barnick, goes into more detail about CCBS in this post about the return of LEGO® Bionicle.Cheese

 An easier name for this popular tiny slope than its official name, Roof Tile 1X1X2/3.
 I'll let you draw your own conclusions as to how it got this name.Constraction